 The TFP410 accepts a 24-bit RGB colour data input.
 Ideally, we should connect all 24 pins to the FPGA directly but there are not many spare pins left in the ICE40HX.
 The only FPGA pins available are those meant for the external RGBI port which I dropped.
 These pins include the 4 colour signals, red, green, blue and intensity are thus repurposed to talk to the TFP410.

-To simulate an RGBI monitor, the 3 base colour signals are connected to the MSB of the colour input with the intensity bit shared among all as the second-most significant bit.
+To simulate an RGBI monitor, the 3 base colour signals are connected to the MSB and some pins of the colour input with the intensity bit shared among all as the second-most significant bit.
+Green gets a dedicated intensity control pin in order to produce a special brown colour required of the CGA standard.
+More details in the brown section below.

 The TFP410 will also handle the appropriate 8b/10b encoding to ensure a proper TMDS data signal for DVI.
 Since a HDMI connector is electrically similar to DVI, the DVI transmitter output can be directly wired to the HDMI port.